weaveworks/weave/site/features.md

 ### <a name="security"></a>Security

-In order to connect containers across untrusted networks, weave peers can be told to encrypt traffic by supplying a `-password` option or `WEAVE_PASSWORD` environment variable when launching weave, e.g.
+In order to connect containers across untrusted networks, weave peers can be told to encrypt traffic by supplying a `--password` option or `WEAVE_PASSWORD` environment variable when launching weave, e.g.

-    host1$ weave launch -password wEaVe
+    host1$ weave launch --password wEaVe

 or